amroee2/PIC_Assembly/README.md

 ### To do list:
-- [x] Print "Welcome to SFR04 Modules" message
+- [x] Print "Welcome to SFR04 Modules" message.
-- [x] Blinking welcome message
+- [x] Blinking welcome message.
 - [ ] 3 times blinker.
+- [ ] read from ultrasonic module.
+- [ ] view ultrasonic value on Lcd.
+- [ ] connect ultrasonic with decoder & miltiplexer.
+ - [ ] calculate max 4 and view on Lcd.